MicrosoftDocs/PowerShell-Docs/developer/format/typename-element-for-selectioncondition-for-entryselectedby-for-widecontrol-format.md

 ---
 # TypeName Element for SelectionCondition for EntrySelectedBy for WideControl (Format)

-Specifies a .NET Framework type that triggers the condition.
+Specifies a .NET type that triggers the condition.
 When this type is present, the definition is used.

 Configuration Element (Format)
 ViewDefinitions Element (Format)